Analysis: Stakes high as "Wintel" puts all its chips on Windows 8

 At stake is the future of the world's largest software developer, whose new operating system is expected to be launched in the fourth quarter, and it largest chip maker, as well as an island-wide industry of computer makers and parts suppliers.

-In one corner you have Microsoft Corp, which is porting its tiled Metro interface used in Windows Phone to tablets, laptops and the desktop.
+In one corner you have Microsoft Corp (MSFT.O), which is porting its tiled Metro interface used in Windows Phone to tablets, laptops and the desktop.

-Although the old point and click interface is still available, the focus is on a touch screen that pits Windows against Google Inc's Android and Apple Inc's iOS.
+Although the old point and click interface is still available, the focus is on a touch screen that pits Windows against Google Inc's (GOOG.O) Android and Apple Inc's (AAPL.O) iOS.

-In another corner you have chip maker Intel Corp, long Microsoft's partner in personal computers.
+In another corner you have chip maker Intel Corp (INTC.O), long Microsoft's partner in personal computers.

-Intel has not only seen its position slip as the world shifts to mobile devices, it has also had to make room beside Microsoft for Britain's ARM Holdings Plc, whose mobile-friendly chips may be better suited for tablets running Windows 8.
+Intel has not only seen its position slip as the world shifts to mobile devices, it has also had to make room beside Microsoft for Britain's ARM Holdings Plc ARM.L, whose mobile-friendly chips may be better suited for tablets running Windows 8.

 And then there are the computer manufacturers themselves, most of whom are based in Taiwan and who are struggling to combine Microsoft's new operating system and Intel's chip-based designs into products that sell - and turn them a profit.